Neeraj Shridhar

-Neeraj Shridhar is an Indian film composer and singer-songwriter who was the lead vocalist of Indian pop and rock group Bombay Vikings.
-Bombay Vikings became popular with remix hits like "Kya Soorat Hai", "Woh Chali" and "Chod Do Anchal."
+Neeraj Shridhar is an Indian film playback singer, composer and singer-songwriter who was the lead vocalist of Indian pop and rock group Bombay Vikings.
+Bombay Vikings became popular with remix hits like "Kya Soorat Hai", "Woh Chali" and "Chod Do Anchal".

 Career

 Bombay Vikings

 Bombay Vikings is a pop and rock group that combines Indian and classical music.
 It was formed in 1994.

-Career
+Playback singer

 Neeraj started working as a Bollywood playback singer in 2006 with the song "Tumko Dekha" for the film God Tussi Great Ho although this film got released later.
 He also sang "Halke Halke" in Honeymoon Travels Pvt.
 Ltd. and "Bhagam Bhaag" from Bhagam Bhaag in the same year.
 After this, Neeraj sang songs like "Ticket To Hollywood" (Jhoom Barabar Jhoom), "Heyy Babyy" (Heyy Babyy), "Ishq Subhanallah" (Mere Baap Pehle Aap), "Ishq Ka Kalma" (Dhan Dhana Dhan Goal), and the biggest of them all "Bhool Bhulaiyaa" (Bhool Bhulaiyaa), commonly known as "Hare Raam Hare Raam."
 This Akshay Kumar star song was the biggest hit of the year and was nominated for the Filmfare Awards with the songs "Ticket To Hollywood" and "Heyy Baby."
 Neeraj also co-wrote the song "Bhool Bhulaiya" with Sameer.